lucasfrsi/react-boilerplate/README.md

 # react-boilerplate

 This project is meant to be used as a boilerplate code for web projects based on React.
-It comes with an opinionated base folder structure and all libraries pre-configured.
+It comes with an opinionated base folder structure and all libraries and webpack pre-configured.

 ## Technologies and Libraries